 We encourage the same approach to your life

 If you want to have a Vision for the rest of your life, you will have to take some time to develop it.
 It's probably going to change in the course of your life time but as we often say, if you don't know where you are going, you will hardly know when you have arrived!

 It may make sense to you as you work through goals to develop them not only for your business but also for your family life, your health, your wealth aspirations and your reputation and contribution to society.
 What you choose is entirely dependent to yourself and doesn't necessarily need to be shared anywhere, but these goals will help you focus on what you consider to be the most important aspects of your life.
 The rest of the Recipes in this Menu can help you get to those destinations as quickly as possible.

-Many well know life coaches like Tony Robbins, Wallace D Wattles and Napoleon Hill stress the importance of converting these goals to 'affirmations' and recommend making it a daily practice to read them.
+Many well-known life coaches like Tony Robbins, Wallace D Wattles and Napoleon Hill stress the importance of converting these goals to 'affirmations' and recommend making it a daily practice to read them.
 This constant repetition tends to burn them into your mind.
 Many believe that this in turn causes your mind to refocus and to throw up ideas and resources that lead you towards those goals.

-Go to the Menu: Great Business Books
+Go to the article: Great Business Books

 For some thoughts on setting out your life goals:

-Go to the article: Your Life Plan
+Go to the article: How to Do Your Life Plan

 If you don't have a direction, it is simply not possible to do the following optimisation steps because you don't have a clear idea what to optimise for!